Izmail: History

 The fortress of Izmail, then known as Licovrissi, was built by Genoese merchants in the 12th century.
 It belonged for a short period of time to Wallachia (14th century) – as the territory north of the Danube was one of the possessions of the Basarabs (later the land being named after them, Bessarabia).
 The town was first mentioned with the name Ismailiye, derived from the name of the Ottoman grand vizier Ayaşlı Ismail Pasha.
 The city was founded by a decree of Sultan Murad III, with a deed where he made the land around the crossing point, property of Habeshi Mehmed Agha which was the head of his harem.
 The city that Mehmed Agha founded was called after him Mehmedabad and in its significance it was even compared to Baghdad - although the scale, of course, is not the same.

 From the end of the 14th century, Izmail was under the rule of Moldavia.
 In 1484, the Ottoman state conquered the territory, which became from that moment an Ottoman protectorate (under direct rule from 1538).
 Since the early 16th century it was the main Ottoman fortress in the Budjak region.
 In 1569 Sultan Selim II settled Izmail with his Nogai subjects, originally from the North Caucasus.
+In 1609 the fortress was destroyed by Cossacks.